tutao/tutanota/doc/HACKING.md

-# Hacking on the Tutanota client
+# Hacking on the Tuta Mail client

 ![Overview](Overview.svg)